Prunus laurocerasus: Other uses

 The fruits are astringent but edible.
 They contain small amounts of hydrogen cyanide; any fruit tasting bitter (which indicates larger concentrations of hydrogen cyanide) should not be eaten.
 The seed inside the fruit (and the leaves) contain larger concentrations of hydrogen cyanide, and should never be eaten.
 The toxicity of the seed inside the fruit is similar to the cyanide toxicity of the seeds inside the common fruits apricot and peach.

 Toxicity

-Leaves and seed may cause severe discomfort, and death, to humans if ingested.
-Historically, it was used for execution and political assassination in the Roman empire (e.g. Nero).
+Leaves and seed may cause severe discomfort to humans if ingested.
 The seeds contained within the cherries are poisonous like the rest of the plant, containing cyanogenic glycosides and amygdalin.
 This chemical composition is what gives the smell of almonds when the leaves are crushed.
 Laurel water, a distillation made from the plant, contains prussic acid (hydrogen cyanide) and other compounds and is toxic.

 Wood

 Cherry laurel wood contains a lot of water.
 It tends to gum up blades while cutting.
 It tends to split and distort while drying.

 The freshly cut wood is creamy white and smells of almonds, It turns to orange and brown when dried.

 Sections that are large enough in diameter may be used to turn bowls.